dnsdrs/targett_dco_dooh/README.md

 This is a POC of a DCO creative for the Displayce DSP

-Click on the thumnail below to play a preview the video:
+<ins>Click on the thumnail below to play a preview the video:</ins>

 [![Click to play a preview the video](/sources/thumbnail.webp)](https://youtu.be/6hZJUEpEAQs)